 - I was the first and remain the only Councilmember to dedicate a staff person to serve as a “business liaison” who works directly with businesses in the 3rd District to interface with City

-Progress on Wetlands:
+Progress at the Wetlands:

 - I currently serve as Chair of the Los Cerritos Wetlands Authority (LCWA), which is a Joint Powers Authority made up of numerous government organizations with interest and jurisdiction over the wetlands.
 The Authority serves as the official organization that owns, manages and funds the purchase and restoration of the Los Cerritos Wetlands.